 • Watch user’s use the product live or async (qualitative input)

-• Read user feedback around product bugs and features requests
+• Read user feedback around product bugs and feature requests

 Business Sense

-• Talk to the folks that serve as intermediaries to customers (sales/support/partners)
+• Talk to the folks who serve as intermediaries to customers (sales/support/partners)

 Market Sense

-In order for a PM to develop great product sense, a few conditions have to be true for the product org:
+For a PM to develop excellent product sense, a few conditions have to be true for the product org:

 • PMs get to talk to and observe users regularly and directly in their local environment

-• User Research is a discipline in the org (funded centrally or through embedded model)
+• User Research is a discipline in the org (funded centrally or through an embedded model)

-• PMs have access to a self-serve behavioral analytics tool and/or Data Science time
+• PMs have access to a self-serve behavioral analytics tool and Data Science time

 • User feedback is collected, collated, and synthesized regularly with a review ritual

-• PMs either understand commercial strategy or work with GTM peers who clarify
+• PMs either understand the commercial strategy or work with GTM peers who clarify

 • PMs have access to industry trend reports and competitive intel through partners

-Now the manner in which you access all these sense-building avenues varies on your role / level…
+How you access all these sense-building avenues depends on your role/level…

 New PM